lambda-kollektiv/react-lk/README.md

-# react-kordano
+# react-lk

-My personal website built in Javascript using React and useful helper libraries.
+Our personal website built in Javascript using React and useful helper libraries.

 ## Overview